 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-In line with the SFDR, in assessing the contribution the Fund's investments make, the potential for adverse impacts and confirming they cause no significant harm to the environmental and social characteristics outlined above, the Investment Manager takes into account certain indicators.
+In line with the SFDR, in assessing the attainment of the promoted characteristic, the Investment Manager takes into account certain indicators.

 An illustrative list of such indicators follows.